The gravitational stratification of multifluid and multispecies plasma: MFMS equations and numerical methods

 More importantly, \texttt{Ebysus} solves a separated energy equation of electrons along with the energy equations of ions and neutral fluids.
 Consequently, the contribution of electron pressure (gradient) is not directly included in the momentum and energy equations of ions.
-Whereas, the electron pressure contributes to the electric field, which is then included in the momentum equations of ions.
+Meanwhile, the electron pressure contributes to the electric field, which is then included in the momentum equations of ions.
 Thus, electron pressure also contributes to the induction equation, which reads

-where $\mathbf{R}_{\text{e}}^{eaI}$ denotes the collisional interactions between electrons and other fluids.
-Therefore, the electron pressure gradient (thus the Biermann battery term, i.e., the second term on the right-hand side of Eq.~(\ref{eq:dBdt})) is necessary for \texttt{Ebysus} to account for the contribution of electron pressure in gravitationally stratified atmospheric models.
+where $\mathbf{R}_{\text{e}}^{eaI}$ denotes the collisional interactions between electrons and other fluids \citep{Mart_nez_Sykora_2020}.
+Therefore, the electron pressure gradient (thus the Biermann battery term, namely, the second term on the right-hand side of Eq.~(\ref{eq:dBdt})) is necessary for \texttt{Ebysus} to account for the contribution of electron pressure in gravitationally stratified atmospheric models.

 To spatially discretize the governing equations, \texttt{Ebysus} uses a sixth-order finite-difference scheme with hyper-diffusivity.
-Fifth-order interpolation is used to interpolate variables in the staggered grid system.
-To advance in time, we use the modified explicit third-order predictor-corrector Hyman method \citep{Hyman1979}.
+A fifth-order interpolation is used to interpolate variables in the staggered grid system.
+To advance in time, we used the modified explicit third-order predictor-corrector Hyman method \citep{Hyman1979}.
 These numerical approaches are inherited from the \texttt{Bifrost} code \citep{Gudiksen2011}.
-Recently, we have included in \texttt{Ebysus} the second-order Partitioned Implicit-Explicit Orthogonal Runge-Kutta (PIROCK) method \citep{ABDULLE2013869,Wargnier_2025}, allowing for advancing in time by combining efficient explicit stabilized and implicit integration techniques while employing variable time-stepping with error control. \texttt{PIROCK} method is also tested in this work, further supporting the present results.
+Recently, we included the second-order partitioned implicit-explicit orthogonal Runge-Kutta (\texttt{PIROCK}) method in \texttt{Ebysus} \citep{ABDULLE2013869,Wargnier_2025}, allowing for advancements over time by combining efficient explicit stabilized and implicit integration techniques, while employing variable time-stepping with error control.
+The \texttt{PIROCK} method was also tested in this work, further supporting the present results.